Ionizing radiation: Chemical effects

 Ionization of molecules can lead to radiolysis (breaking chemical bonds), and formation of highly reactive free radicals.
-These free radicals may then react chemically with neighbouring materials even after the original radiation has stopped. (e.g., ozone cracking of polymers by ozone formed by ionization of air).
+These free radicals may then react chemically with neighbouring materials even after the original radiation has stopped (e.g. ozone cracking of polymers by ozone formed by ionization of air).
 Ionizing radiation can also accelerate existing chemical reactions such as polymerization and corrosion, by contributing to the activation energy required for the reaction.
 Optical materials deteriorate under the effect of ionizing radiation.

 High-intensity ionizing radiation in air can produce a visible ionized air glow of telltale bluish-purple color.
 The glow can be observed, e.g., during criticality accidents, around mushroom clouds shortly after a nuclear explosion, or the inside of a damaged nuclear reactor like during the Chernobyl disaster.

 Monatomic fluids, e.g. molten sodium, have no chemical bonds to break and no crystal lattice to disturb, so they are immune to the chemical effects of ionizing radiation.
 Simple diatomic compounds with very negative enthalpy of formation, such as hydrogen fluoride will reform rapidly and spontaneously after ionization.

 Electrical effects

-Ionization of materials temporarily increases their conductivity, potentially permitting damaging current levels.
-This is a particular hazard in semiconductor microelectronics employed in electronic equipment, with subsequent currents introducing operation errors or even permanently damaging the devices.
-Devices intended for high radiation environments such as the nuclear industry and extra-atmospheric (space) applications may be made radiation hard to resist such effects through design, material selection, and fabrication methods.
+The ionization of materials temporarily increases their conductivity, potentially permitting damaging current levels.
+This is a particular hazard in semiconductor microelectronics used in electronic equipment; subsequent currents introduce operation errors or even permanently damage the devices.
+Devices intended for high-radiation environments such as the nuclear industry or outer space, may be made radiation hard to resist such effects through design, material selection, and fabrication methods.

+Ionizing radiation can cause an increase in the density of interface traps by reactivating passivated dangling bonds at interfaces between two materials, such as the Si/SiO2 interface in CMOS devices.
+These traps can capture charge carriers, resulting in parasitic effects including mobility degradation, increased noise, and threshold voltage shifts.

 Proton radiation found in space can also cause single-event upsets in digital circuits.
-The electrical effects of ionizing radiation are exploited in gas-filled radiation detectors, e.g. the Geiger-Muller counter or the ion chamber.
+The electrical effects of ionizing radiation are exploited in gas-filled radiation detectors, e.g. the Geiger counter or the ion chamber.